savedra1/rental-alerts/README.md

     ```

-4. Add your rental preferences to the `rental-alerts/resourcesconfig.json` file
+4. Add your rental preferences to the `rental-alerts/resourcesconfig.json` file.

-5. Create your own private repo in GitHub and set that as the new remote origin for your local clone with `git remote set-url origin https://github.com/you/your-repo.git`
+5. Create your own private repo in GitHub and set that as the new remote origin for your local clone with `git remote set-url origin https://github.com/you/your-repo.git`.

 6. Add the following environemnt secrets to your Github repo:
     - AWS_ACCESS_KEY *